The Magic Trick

 https://crazzfiles.com/pesticides-and-polio-a-critique-of-scientific-literature/

 Jim West’s article touches on other toxins such as BHC and lead-arsenic as potential contributing factors involved in the rising symptoms of polio along with DDT.
-Based on his painstaking research and meticulously plotted graphs, it is clear that there was a rise and fall in polio cases as the use of these toxins were introduced and then gradually reduced and phased out.
-According to the Environmental Protection Agency, DDT regulations began in the 1950’s ending with the cancellation of the use of the toxic pesticide in the US in 1972.
+Based on his painstaking research and meticulously plotted graphs, it is clear that there was a rise and fall in polio cases as the use of these toxins was introduced and then gradually reduced and phased out.
+According to the Environmental Protection Agency, DDT regulations began in the 1950s, ending with the cancellation of the use of the toxic pesticide in the US in 1972.
 If one wanted to create the appearance that the vaccines were a miracle cure, reducing exposure to toxins that cause the exact same symptoms of the disease targeted is a good place to start:

 “The U.S. Department of Agriculture, the federal agency with responsibility for regulating pesticides before the formation of the U.S. Environmental Protection Agency in 1970, began regulatory actions in the late 1950s and 1960s to prohibit many of DDT’s uses because of mounting evidence of the pesticide’s declining benefits and environmental and toxicological effects.
 The publication in 1962 of Rachel Carson’s Silent Spring stimulated widespread public concern over the dangers of improper pesticide use and the need for better pesticide controls.